lauragift21/nuxt-workshop/README.md

 ## Configuring Nuxt with `nuxt.config.js`

-The configuration for Nuxt application is great and it already covers most use-cases, but Nuxt allows you extend the configuration by specifying the config properties in the `nuxt.config.js` file.
+The configuration for Nuxt application is great and it already covers most use-cases, but Nuxt allows us extend the configuration by specifying the config properties in the `nuxt.config.js` file.

-Nuxt let's you customise **webpack configuration**,  define **CSS libraries** to use globally, create **environment variables**, define **meta data** for your application and so much more can be done in the config file.
+Nuxt let's us customise **webpack configuration**,  define **CSS libraries** to use globally, create **environment variables**, define **meta data** for our application and so much more can be done in the config file.

 The [docs](https://nuxtjs.org/guides/configuration-glossary/configuration-build) have a listing of all properties for customization in `nuxt.config.js` file.